-Recently I visited the Creation Museum (not far from Cincinnati), which I’ve always wanted to see for funsies.
-In the past, I’ve gone deep on both sides of the evolution vs creation debate, since learning about the science of evolution was one of the earlier steps for me in moving away from the wacky religious views I was raised with.
+While driving cross-country recently, I made a stop at the Creation Museum (not far from Cincinnati), which I’ve always wanted to see for funsies.
+In the past, I’ve gone deep on both sides of the evolution vs creation debate.
+That’s because learning about the science of evolution was one of the earlier steps for me in moving away from the wacky religious views I was raised with.

 But yeah, funsies were had.
 I was already very familiar with the claims of young-earth creationists (since I was raised as one), but there were still some great moments.
 For example:

-- I got to see life-size recreations of Adam and Eve in
+- Seeing life-size recreations of Adam and Eve in

 Jurassic Park… I mean the Garden of Eden, with dinosaurs around them.

-- I learned that the universe only started aging after Adam’s sin.
-I’m guessing it triggered a reworking of the laws of physics, but I can’t be sure since they didn’t elaborate.
+- Learning that the universe only started aging after Adam’s sin.
+I’m guessing it triggered a reworking of the laws of physics (perhaps the introduction of particle decay and the second law of thermodynamics), but I can’t be sure since they didn’t elaborate.

-- Saw models of Noah’s Ark under construction.
-Apparently, they had the technology for wooden cranes operating via fossil fuels in ~4,000 BC, which is pretty dope.
+- Admiring models of Noah’s Ark under construction.
+Apparently, people had the technology for wooden cranes operating via fossil fuels in ~4,000 BC, which is pretty dope.
 I think the research papers were subsequently lost in the flood.

-- Got to savor the cognitive dissonance of how they combined (1) framing the entire museum as showing how they’ve come to different scientific conclusions by using the same evidence but starting from a different worldview, and (2) their counterarguments to mainstream science that were often just “this really old book says so.”
+- Savoring the cognitive dissonance of how they boldly combined (1) framing the entire museum as showing how they’ve come to different scientific conclusions by using the same evidence but starting from a different worldview, and (2) their counterarguments to mainstream science that were often just “this really old book says so.”

 They also repeatedly came out strongly against racism (which was nice) and tried to portray evolution as inherently racist.
 I think they might have only skimmed the part of the Bible where Noah’s black son named Ham (the father of all black people according to the story) and his descendants were cursed in perpetuity because Ham got his dad drunk and saw him naked.
 (I think it would be pretty fun to get boozed up and try making a spinoff of Drunk History called Drunk Bible Stories.)